 Population is important, but productivity is most important for long-term economic growth.

-The world today is aging and population growth is.
+The world today is aging and population growth is slowing down.
 Many advanced economies and some major emerging economies like China have very little population growth and will soon experience population declines, if not already.
 This does have a major impact on overall economic growth, because labor along with capital are the critical inputs to production.
 As growth in the labor supply slows down, economies can still grow if their productivity grows.

 However, productivity growth has also been slowing down in these economies and generally around the world.
 Without productivity growth and with aging populations, many economies will face very significant challenges that will put pressure on public finances to care for their elderly populations, among others.